guiOsorio/JS-Algos/README.md

 This small project consists of some algorithms written to complete FreeCodeCamp's curriculum, as well as some sorting algorithms.
 I decided to include them all in a webpage.
 These simple algorithms are written in JS.

-### See the project at https://guiosorio.github.io/JS-Algos/
+### See the project at: https://guiosorio.github.io/JS-Algos/

 ## Algorithm's description:
 #### Caesar's Chiper